PressureandTime/starWars/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+For this application I have used Material UI for the Modal dialog that will appear when clicking on the individual character because I thought modal is good way to display more detailed information

+And for time calculations I have used moment, its very good package for date manipulation and showing the format in many ways

+For styling I have used styled components because I believe that for React and considering using just CSS can lead to leaking of the styles to other components and many other issues with nesting.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\